daveyshindig/TweetMoar/README.md

 ## Toolchain

-This project is being built on:
+This project is built with:
 * Google App Engine
 * Python 2.7
 * Jinja 2